-You upgrade a computer that uses a processor other than an Intel processor to Windows XP Service Pack 2 (SP2) or to Windows XP Service Pack 3 (SP3).
-Then, you restart the computer.
-After you do this, you may receive the following error message:
+Error message after you upgrade a computer that uses a processor other than an Intel processor to Windows XP Service Pack 2 or to Windows XP Service Pack 3: "STOP: 0x0000007E"

 Most computers include an image that the manufacturer created by using the Sysprep tool.
 Sysprep lets the computer manufacturer generate an image that can be used on different computers.